-As I served this delicious baked halibut dish for lunch last week, my husband’s first response was “this is your Mom’s recipe isn’t it”?
+The first time I made this delicious white fish recipe for lunch, my husband’s response after the first taste was, “this is your Mom’s recipe isn’t it”?
 “Umm yeah it is” and why would he think that?
 Because he said it reminded him of Canada.

 I knew exactly what he meant, it’s the bread stuffing!
 Look out turkey, baked halibut handles a bread stuffing just as well.